 Rapper L.L.
 Cool J was raised by his mother Ondrea Smith.
 And his life has not always been easy.
 At age 4, he saw his father shooting at his mother and grandfather and leaving them for dead.
 Fortunately, they survived.
-Then her mom met a young physiotherapist who hit LL for years.
+Then his mom met a young physiotherapist who hit LL for years.

 With hindsight, LL Cool J finally forgave this unfortunate gesture to his biological father.
 He made peace with him, even though he was initially reluctant to allow him to return to his life.